23 Studies That Prove Chiropractic Works

 Proof #15: It lowers blood pressure.

 During a randomized, controlled trial, researchers found that participant’s blood pressure was significantly reduced following chiropractic treatment.
-Another study found similar results over eight weeks, eliminating the need for two types of blood pressure medicine during that time.
+Another study found similar results over the course of 8 weeks, effectively eliminating the need for two different types of blood pressure medicine during that time.

 Proof #16: It helps improve digestion.